HungryOrc/hungryorc.github.io/pages/java/java_file_io.md

 // put the 3 reader/writer in the "()" after the "try" before the "{}" is
 // to make them to be closed automatically after the try-catch block,
-// no matter there will be an Exception or not try (
+// no matter there will be an Exception or not.
+// this syntax is valid beginning with Java 7 try (
     FileReader fileReader = new FileReader(sourceFilePath);
     // buffered reader is to read the file a bit at a time